 - (1) The applicant shall pay for all project expenses and ONLY upon meeting all terms and conditions of the MOA and this guidance document shall the applicant receive reimbursement funding up to the amount of the awarded grant amount. - (2) All checks, invoices, contracts, vouchers, or other accounting documents pertaining in whole or in part to the project shall be clearly identified, readily accessible, and to the extent feasible, kept separate and apart from all other such documents for KYTC viewing. - (3) Upon completion of the project the applicant shall notify the designated Administering Division that the project is completed and shall provide adequate documentation, including photographs of the completed project, as applicable. - (4) The Administering Division shall conduct a site inspection prior to approving the invoice.
 The Administering Division shall verify that all items in the Scope of Work have been completed as outlined.
 Only then shall the payment be approved. - (5) Failure of the applicant to communicate the project work timeline with the Administering Division as outlined in Section X(8) and Section XII (4) or elsewhere in this guidance document will result in a delay in reimbursement. - (6) With the KYTC Utility/Rail Agreement Statement of Charges (TC 69-008) or equivalent, the applicant shall provide the Administering Division documentation of all of the project expenses.
-All charges shall be supported by properly executed invoices, contracts, vouchers, and receipts for any materials, equipment, and labor used on the project evidencing in proper detail the nature and propriety of the charges. - (7) Lack of supporting documentation for an invoice will result in delayed reimbursement to the applicant. - (8) The Cabinet shall only reimburse the applicant for the final placement of materials.
-No temporary materials shall be reimbursed (cold patch asphalt, temporary joint bars, detour signs, etc.). - (9) Invoices from suppliers, contractors, etc. shall show a proof of disbursement.
+All charges shall be supported by properly executed invoices, contracts, vouchers, and receipts for any materials, equipment, and labor used on the project evidencing in proper detail the nature and propriety of the charges. - (7) With the invoice submission, the applicant shall also provide photos of the completed project work. - (8) Lack of supporting documentation for an invoice will result in delayed reimbursement to the applicant. - (9) The Cabinet shall only reimburse the applicant for the final placement of materials.
+No temporary materials shall be reimbursed (cold patch asphalt, temporary joint bars, detour signs, etc.).

+(10) Invoices from suppliers, contractors, etc. shall show a proof of disbursement.
 This can be in the form of a copy of the cancelled check paying the invoice, or a "PAID" stamp on the invoice with the paid date and EFT number.